J. Kenneth Butera joined the Firm in 2002.

 - Board Member, Pathway School for the Learning Disabled, 2007 – 2013

-- In 2011 Ken was elected to serve on the Phoenixville Area School Board, he was re-elected in November of 2015, and now serves as its Treasurer.
+- In 2011 Ken was elected to serve on the Phoenixville Area School Board, he was re-elected in November of 2015, and served until 2019.

 - Board Member, Pennsylvania Restaurant & Lodging Association (Brandywine Chapter) 2013-2015